vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 3. If you register platform in China, please use:`vpadnAd.platform = @"CN"`;

 4. If you cannot see `didImpression` from log after updating to iOS8, it is probably because there is no window's width*hight by default.
-So you have to manually adjust it by calling setFrame.
+So you have to manually adjust it by calling setFrame. `Occlusion Detection` is executed while integrating **banner ads**.
+An ad might be occluded partially without showing `didImpression` in log.
 Notice, Seeing the `didImpression` is the correct way of integration.

 # Overview
 ---